HASH1da1/icollet/README.md

 This is a trial project for me.

 ## Usage
-If you light click highlighted strings or some link, will show up contextmenus.
+If you light click highlighted strings(CC Address), will show up contextmenus.
 This Addon provide some search engine's result.

 ## List